vishal2github/noAdvancedJava/Theoretical_Notes/Collection_framework/List_interface.md

 ### **List interface/collection**

-+ "List interface' is a child of 'collection interface'.
++ "List interface" is a child of "Collection interface".
 + Implementation classes of list interface are known as list collection.

 + Features of list interface includes: